LoJ: Not Ranked

-UN13,548/Kuss Peak is a "soft-rank" summit along the Mosquito Pass divide that can be accessed from either the east or west side of Mosquito Pass.
+UN13,560/Kuss Peak (formerly UN 13,548) was a "soft-rank," now unranked summit along the Mosquito Pass divide that can be accessed from either the east or west side of Mosquito Pass.
+LIDAR technology has removed this summit as a qualified, ranked peak.
 Using the road to the pass from either side, this summit is a Class 1 hike over mostly smaller scree and rubble.
 4WD vehicles with excellent clearance can get you to the top of the pass from which Kuss Peak is a brief walk about 2/3rds mile north up the ridge.
 Passenger vehicles will have to park at lower elevation and the hike will cover several miles from either side.

 Kuss Pk from Mosquito Pass Route

 From I-70 at Copper Mountain, take State Highway 91 across Fremont Pass to Leadville.
 In Leadville, turn east onto East 7th Street from the "downtown" area which will become CR3 and drive to the vicinity of Diamond and Mountain Lakes.
 The road is well-maintained and easily passable for passenger cars up to about 11,200' near some old mines, after this point, it quickly becomes rough & rocky.
 Vehicles with higher clearance may be able to proceed further, depending on the driver's disposition.
 We suggest parking out of the way by driving on a spur road toward the Conley Lakes.
 See TH coordinates, or park where convenient or where the road begins to become even rougher before it begins its climb to the pass (approx. 12,000').